nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Initial launch

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file. <br>
+        Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+### Adding a person

+1. Adding a person without a tag
+   1. Test case: `add i/S6516486H n/James Lim p/91234567 e/james.lim@hotmail.com a/432, Clementi East Ave 4, #13-42 c/7`<br>
+      Expected: A new person is added to the list.
+The details of the person are shown in the list.

+2. Adding a person with a tag
+   1. Test case: `add i/S1486256J n/Alice Tan p/98765432 e/alice.tan@gmail.com a/123, Jurong West Ave 6, #08-111 t/wheelchairBound c/7`<br>
+      Expected: A new person is added to the list.
+The details of the person are shown in the list and the "wheelchairBound" tag is shown.

+3. Adding a person with a duplicate NRIC
+   1. Test case: `add i/S6516486H n/Bernard Lim p/98375489 e/b.lim@me.com a/80, Lorong 4 Toa Payoh, #12-34 c/7`<br>
+      Expected: No new person is added.
+Error message is shown in the status bar.

 ### Deleting a person